alexandre-assad/cardio-vasc-risks/watch/decision_tree.md

 Basiquely, the ```fit``` method will create a Tree, and the ```predict``` method will traverse the tree newly created to find the most probable label.
 ***
 #### Fit method
-The main idea is the following one : "For enough feature with a maximum depth, it will create split of two that separe the best the feature with different label."
+The main idea is the following one : "With a maximum depth, it will create split of the best feature by two that separe it the best with different label."
+Starting from the root node, repeat it untill the leafs:
+- Select random features
+- Among them, find the "best" feature and its "threhold" (the feature the most correlated, with the value that separate the best the values by the distinct labels)
+- Point to two new nodes, which will be access thanks to the node threhold for the specific feature.

+At the leaf, find the value : the most common label
+### Predict method
+It is simply a walk-through of the tree, starting by the node, to predict an observation.
+For each node except the leaf :
+- Compare with the observation the node's best feature and node's threhold : if the observation's value is superior than move to the right child, otherwise move to the left child.

+At the leaf, return its value